-The Graying of America is a Key Demographic Trend to Watch – and Profit From
+The Aging of the Population is a Key Demographic Trend to Watch - and Profit From

 I believe that these five trends will dramatically change the face of our nation and offer tremendous investment opportunities in the next few years.
+Almost no segment of our lives, from how we work and retire to where and how we live, will be untouched by these changes.
 I plan to further investigate these trends in my upcoming Wall Street’s Best Investments issues, providing a selection of investing ideas—starting with the potential to profit from the aging of the population.

 We Have Never Been Older!